Problem Package Format

 Interactive Problems

-• An .interaction file that contains lines starting with < and >, containing an interaction log with output from the output validator starting with < and output from the submission starting with >.
+For interactive problems displaying two files is typically not meaningfully to capture how users are expected to interact with the output validator.
+Therefore, it is advised to instead provide samples for the problem statement in the form of a .interaction file.
+This file contains lines starting with < and >, containing an interaction log with output from the output validator starting with < and output from the submission starting with >.

 Samples Available for Download